30 Things to Do in Paris – Part 1

 It’s a city with many opposite faces.
 You’ll find total grandeur as you walk down the main thoroughfares, but as soon as you duck down a side street, you’re in a quaint village completely sheltered from the loud bustling city beyond.

-In this two-part series discover my list of the top 30 amazing things to do in Paris.
-Here are the first 15 and you can check out part two at the bottom of this post.
+In this blog post discover my list of the top 30 amazing things to do in Paris.

 Eiffel Tower